Flow Solver Tutorials

 Files

-Note that you need to grab the .poin1 file for merging the grid – normally this file is not required to process the raw tetrahedral grid.
+Note that you need the .poin1 file for merging the grid—normally this file is not required to process the raw tetrahedral grid.

-A namelist file must be created as “fun3d.nml” to control the execution of the solver (initial conditions, physical models, etc.).
-The following is a very simple example for basic execution.
-There are more aggressive strategies available as this is only academic.
+As with previous flow solver tutorials, a fun3d.nml namelist file is used to control the execution of the solver (initial conditions, physical models, etc.).
+The following is a very simple example for illustrative purposes; more advanced strategies are available but not covered here.

 &project